|Full Name||Abraham Benjamin de Villiers|

 - After playing 16 first-class games, he made his debut for South Africa at the age of 20.

 - He considers South African ace fielder, Jonty Rhodes, as his inspiration.

-- Until 2008, he used to be a rash batsman who could easily throw away his wicket and was not playing up to his caliber.
+- Until 2008, he used to be a rash batsman who could easily throw away his wicket, and never played up to his caliber.
 In April 2008, after his average performance in the 1st Test against England at the Lord’s, the South African skipper Graeme Smith and coach Mickey Arthur gave him an ultimatum.
 AB took the criticism positively and scored a match-winning 174 runs in the 2nd Test of the series in Headingley and cemented his place in the team.

 - On 18 January 2015, he set the breathtaking fastest ODI century record, off 31 balls, against West Indies at the Wanderers in Johannesburg.

 - He couldn’t stop his tears from coming out and cried on the field when South Africa lost in the nail-biting World Cup 2015 semi-final match against New Zealand.

 - Jonty Rhodes once revealed that AB wanted to retire from Test cricket in 2016, but Cricket South Africa urged him not to retire.

 - In September 2016, he released his autobiography “AB: The Autobiography” in English and Afrikaans.

 - There have been fake stories on the internet about his multi-sport talent and glories related to it, but in his autobiography, he revealed that during his school days, he set an Under-9 breaststroke record, and was national No.1 in tennis, in his age group.

 - Because of his highly innovative shots around the cricket ground, he has earned nicknames like “Mr. 360” and “Superman.”